skyfire-xyz/skyfire-solutions-smart-web-crawler-demo/crawler-service/README.md

 If you would like to run this app locally -

-1. Clone the main branch

-2. Install dependencies
+1. Install dependencies

    ```
    npm install
    ```

-3. Create a .env file in the root of the project folder with the following environment variables set to your information:
+2. Create a .env file in the root of the project folder with the following environment variables set to your information:

    ```
    PORT=8080